soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-anti-phishing.md

 ## How to get ATP anti-phishing

-ATP Anti-Phishing features are part of [Advanced Threat Protection](office-365-atp.md).

-ATP anti-phishing protection applies when an anti-phishing policy, such as an impersonation-based policy are set up.
-(See [Set up anti-phishing policies in Office 365](set-up-anti-phishing-policies.md).)
+ATP Anti-Phishing features are part of [Advanced Threat Protection](office-365-atp.md); however, ATP anti-phishing protection applies when anti-phishing policies are defined.
+(One example is an impersonation-based policy.)
+See [Set up anti-phishing policies in Office 365](set-up-anti-phishing-policies.md).

 ## How to know if ATP anti-phishing is in place

 ATP anti-phishing policies must be defined in order for protection to be in effect.
+Check this first to verify protection is in place.

-Reports are available to show how the service is working for your organization.
+In addition, reports are available to show how the service is working for your organization.
 To learn more, see [View reports for Office 365 Advanced Threat Protection](view-reports-for-atp.md).

-For ATP anti-phishing machine learning models to be active for a user, that user must be part of a defined [ATP Safe Attachements](atp-safe-attachments.md), [ATP Safe Links](atp-safe-links.md), or ATP Anti-Phishing policy.
+For ATP anti-phishing machine learning models to be active for a particular user, that user must be part of a defined [ATP Safe Attachements](atp-safe-attachments.md), [ATP Safe Links](atp-safe-links.md), or ATP Anti-Phishing policy.

 The following table describes a few example scenarios.
 In each of these examples, the organization is using Office 365 Enterprise E5, which includes Advanced Threat Protection.